 Reviews

 A useful tracking feature of Word is the ability to make comments that are contained within the document but not printed with the final version.
 By highlighting text and selecting Review→Comments→New Comment, the author, reviewer or editor can make a comment that can be referred to later without having to insert the text directly into the document.
 This is used heavily in the front matter of this report to explain the purpose of the different aspects of those sections.
 As the body will be significantly different for every report, comments are only included with the Conclusions and Recommendations sections.
-Another related and very powerful feature is the ability to track changes under Review→Tracking.
+Another related and powerful feature is the ability to track changes under Review→Tracking.
 This allows the author, reviewer, or editor to make changes to the document and to also record what was changed.
 These changes can then be reviewed and either accepted or rejected.
 This is very useful when passing a report to an editor or reviewer and to see not only the changes he or she made but what was originally present and to accept or reject those changes.

 Features that should be turned off